-Although the advent of social media and collaboration-based platforms has led to email somewhat losing on popularity, it is still the preferred method of communication for 86% of professionals.
+Even amid the rise of social media and collaboration-based platforms, email remains the preferred method of communication for the overwhelming majority of professionals.
 That's why getting the best email provider is so important.

 Regardless of their size, companies still use hosted email providers because it shows that the business is legit, fostering trust, and keeping their messages out of the recipients’ spam folders.
 Sometimes the platforms offering email hosting also provide other services, like collaboration tools and/or web hosting, making it a comprehensive solution.

-To help you in your quest to find the best possible email host for your business, we have assembled a list of the 10 best products on the market.
-So here goes:
+To help you in your quest to find the best possible email host for your business, we have assembled a list of the 10 best services on the market.

 With over 13 years of hosted email experience, Rackspace offers a variety of packages that are suitable for different types of users.
 The Basic plan includes 25GB mailboxes, malware and spam filters, and can be accessed via webmail, Outlook, or even by mobile users.
 Each mailbox costs $2.99/user per month and you need to select at least four per order.
 Attachments of up to 50MB are supported.
 There are no long-term contracts, only the monthly ones.